Top 10 Software for Contractors: Streamline Scheduling, Invoicing, and More

 There’s no single answer to what the best software for contractors is.
 Larger GCs might rely on Procore or Sage, while small businesses may prefer tools like Buildertrend.
 The “best” tool depends on your company size, project type, and budget.

 Ask the software company how they protect your data.
 Do they use encryption, require two-factor authentication, and allow you to set user permissions so that each person only sees what they need?
-Do they maintain a change history that shows who made the changes and when?
+Do they maintain a change history that shows who made the changes and when they were made?

 Also, check whether they undergo independent security audits and whether a lost phone or tablet can be locked remotely.

-Choose software that matches your jobs, crew, and budget.
-For small projects, keep it simple; as complexity increases, add scheduling, job costing, and management tools.
+Select software that aligns with your job, crew, and budget.
+For small projects, keep it simple; as complexity increases, add scheduling, job costing, and management tools to enhance efficiency.
 With the right tech stack, paperwork shrinks and projects finish with fewer surprises.